FAQ

 How much does it cost to get my licence back after revocation?

-At a minimum: £34 for a new provisional licence online (or £43 by post), £23 for the theory test, and £62 for the practical test — so £119 in DVSA fees, before instructor lessons.
+At a minimum: £34 for a new provisional licence online (or £43 by post), £23 for the theory test, and £62 for the practical test — so £119 in DVLA and DVSA fees, before instructor lessons.
 Insurance premiums also typically rise sharply after revocation.

 Source: gov.uk — apply for your first provisional driving licence